drvinceknight/unpeudemath/_posts/2015-06-14-natural-language-and-predicting-funny.md

 classifier = nltk.NaiveBayesClassifier.train(df[df['Year'] <= 2013]['Labeled_Feature'])
 {% endhighlight %}

-This classifier will take in to account all the words in a given joke and spit out if it's funny or not.
+This classifier will take into account all the words in a given joke and spit out if it's funny or not.
 It can also give us some indication as to what makes a joke funny or not:

 {% highlight python %}